lovinduw/MunicipalEnergyAlt/README.md

    \
   mamba activate municipalenergyalt

-4. Install EnergySysAlt library from GitHub with all the dependencies to perform modeling to generate alternatives (MGA) optimization\
+4. Install EnergySysAlt library from GitHub with all the dependencies to perform modeling to perform alternatives (MGA) optimization\
    \
   pip install git+https://github.com/lovinduw/EnergySysAlt